 - fast heartbeat

 Cladribine may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while using this medication.

 In case of emergency/overdose